 Lubrication for the engine is provided by oil dissolved in the petrol to provide a mixture commonly called "petroil".
 The filler cap on top of the petrol tank will be found to incorporate a tubular extension which projects into the tank.
 This serves as a measure for lubricating oil and is used for preparing the correct mixture of petrol and oil required.
-The correct proportion of oil to petrol is given on page 22, and the grades of oil recommended should be used, as lighter grades may prove unsuitable.
+The correct proportion of oil to petrol is given on page 20, and the grades of oil recommended should be used, as lighter grades may prove unsuitable.

-For correct running of the engine and also for adequate lubrication, it is essential that the oil should be completely dissolved in the petrol, and it is, therefore, preferable to use self mixing oils specially prepared for two-stroke engines as detailed in the list of recommended lubricants (page 22).
-Alternatively, ready-mixed oil and petrol can be obtained from dispensers kept by many garages.
+For correct running of the engine and also for adequate lubrication, it is essential that the oil should be completely dissolved in the petrol, and it is, therefore, preferable to use self mixing oils specially prepared for two-stroke engines as detailed in the list of recommended lubricants (page 20).
+Alternatively, ready-mixed oil and petrol can be obtained from dispensers kept by many garages, but in this case it should be noted that a different proportion of oil to petrol is required in accordance with the instructions given in the list of lubricants.
 As the only lubrication for the engine is by means of fuel drawn in through the carburetter, the machine must not be coasted downhill for long periods with the throttle shut as the engine may suffer seizure through lack of lubrication.